VerdantFox/blog_posts/posts/0015_async_python/async_python.md

 16_CPU_PIC_MEDIA

-As stated earlier in this post, normally Python only executes one instruction at a time, even with **threads** due to the **GIL**.
-All of our examples thus far have achieved **concurrency** by allowing Python code to run in the foreground while **I/O** waiting happens in the background.
-Is it possible to execute multiple Python processes in **parallel**, leveraging all our **CPU cores** instead of just one?
+As stated earlier in this post, typically, Python code only executes one instruction at a time, even with **threads**, due to the **GIL**.
+Our examples thus far have achieved **concurrency** by allowing Python code to run in the foreground while **I/O** waiting happens in the background.
+Can multiple Python processes be executed in **parallel**, leveraging all our **CPU cores** instead of just one?
 Yes, with the `multiprocessing` module.

 ### CPU-bound Sync example

 I'll lay out a contrived example to show how multiprocessing works.
-First, lets see an example of **CPU-bound** bound (no **I/O** work) code run synchrounously:
+First, lets see an example of **CPU-bound** bound (no **I/O** work) code run synchronously:

 ```python
 # cpu_bound/1_sync.py